 5) Amtrak Room Assignment

 Amtrak assigns rooms after processing your payment and then emails you a ticket.
-As in the ticket photo, you see the number for your car and room, plus the equipment type.
+As shown in the ticket photo, you can see the number for your car and room, along with the type of equipment.

 If you want a particular room, call 1-800-USA-Rail or visit a station.
-Tickets bought at stations look different, but the information is the same.
+Tickets purchased at stations appear differently, but the information remains the same.

 6) What’s Included With Your Amtrak Room